kshji/go/csv2xlsx/README.md

 #### CSV special
 If headerline columnname ending using [d] or [i] or [n], then column typing has used, not default.
 This need little development so that user can tell also default format.
-Curently format is builtin.
+Currently format is builtin.
 ##### [d] date
 ##### [i] integer
 ##### [n] float format 0,00